Blog

 Before an Auditor begins the audit, perform a readiness assessment exercise.
 It gives you insights into any gaps in the system and organizational controls.
 Solving these gaps helps you go through the audit process with minimal non-conformities.

-How do you select a SOC 2 auditor in 2025?
+How to choose the best SOC 2 Auditor in 2025?

 Here are a few things you should keep in mind when choosing an auditor for your SOC 2 audit: